CMassa/cmassa.github.io/_posts/2024-11-13-thm-writeup-pyrat.md

   <img src="../assets/img/posts/2024-11-13-thm-writeup-pyrat/banner.png" width="300" alt="banner">
 </p>

-[Pyrat](https://tryhackme.com/r/room/pyrat) machine on [TryHackMe](https://tryhackme.com/) is a boot2root machine which exposes an HTTP server on a concrete port
+[Pyrat](https://tryhackme.com/r/room/pyrat) machine on [TryHackMe](https://tryhackme.com/) is a boot2root machine which exposes an HTTP server on a concrete port.
 By crafting a specific payload, we gain initial shell access on the target machine.
 While exploring the file structure, we find a repository with credentials.
 Digging deeper reveals important details about an older application version.
 Using custom scripts and brute-forcing techniques, we eventually discover a critical endpoint.
 From there, we retrieve an admin password, ultimately granting us root access to the system.